ruizca/pyGMCALab/README.md

 * Undecimated wavelets with the pyredwave toolbox

 The algorithms using sparsity in a transformed domain need the pyredwave Toolbox: a specific toolbox computing 1D or 2D wavelet transform on any 1 or 2 dimensions of an up to 4 dimensional data.
 Execute ”python setup.py build” in a terminal from the pyredwave folder so as to build it.
-The compilation requires Boost.Python (tested on Mac and Ubuntu, with Python 2.7).
+The compilation requires Boost.Python (tested on Ubuntu, with Python 3.9).
 The toolbox uses OMP for CPU parallelization.
 To disable parallelization, remove the tag ” PARALLELIZED ” in pyredwave/pyredwave/cxx/redWaveTools.hpp

 * cxxStarlet

-The folder cxxStarlet contains C/python wrappers to compute the starlet transform (tested on Mac and Ubuntu, with Python 2.7).
-The toolbox uses OMP for CPU parallelization. compilation is done as follows:
+The folder cxxStarlet contains C/python wrappers to compute the starlet transform (tested Ubuntu, with Python 3.9).
+The toolbox uses OMP for CPU parallelization.
-- Edit the CMakeList file and comment the desired command line (For MAC or For Linux) depending on the computer type
-- Go to the build subfolder and type cmake .. (please note that cmake is required)
-- If some libraries are missing (e.g. gsl, cfitsio, boost), you'll be notified to set them up
-- Type make, this will yield a sparse2d.so file that you will be able to import in python

 ### Acknowledgement
 Contributors include: J.Bobin, C.Chenot, C.Kervazo, J.Rapin.